Optimal Stopping in Latent Diffusion Models: Optimal dimension reduction and stopping time

 \end{proposition} The proposition shows that the optimal generation strategy for data with a low-rank structure involves both early stopping and projection (see Figure~\ref{fig:projection_experiments} (right) for an illustration).
 The proof indicates that, under the non-monotonicity condition of Proposition \ref{prop:non-monotonic-distance}, the optimal early stopping time $T- \hat\delta_{d_0}$ is strictly before $T$.
 Beyond preventing numerical instability as $t \to T$ \citep[e.g.,][]{yang2023lipschitz}, Proposition \ref{cor:isotropic_case-optimal-stopping-time} thus offers a new justification for early stopping.
 In other words, stopping at a specific time $\hat{\delta}_{d_0}$ is not merely a practical fix, but an optimal strategy to improve generation quality by minimizing the distance between the generated and true data distributions.

 Furthermore, this result confirms the intuition that confining the generative process to the dataset's intrinsic dimensionality is the most effective approach for low-rank data.
 This strategy is not only computationally more efficient than running the diffusion in the ambient space, but also enhances generation quality by avoiding the noise introduced by superfluous dimensions.
-This suggests a principled guideline for practitioners: identifying and restricting the diffusion process to the data's intrinsic dimensionality leads to more accurate and robust generative models.
+The assumption of exact low-rank data is sometimes relaxed in the literature to an assumption on a decaying spectrum of eigenvalues.
+In the setting presented in this section where we plug-in the estimated covariance matrix into the true score, running the backward diffusion in the full data dimension is always optimal when the data has decaying but nonzero eigenvalues.
+In Section \ref{sec:erm}, we move to a setting closer to practice, where the score is learned by minimizing a constrained empirical risk.
+We will then prove the existence of a smaller optimal dimension for data with a decaying spectrum.